-- Temporary seeding ensures bare areas do not erode and will reduce maintenance needs on sediment control practices. - Stabilization of inactive areas on construction sites must be initiated within 7 days, and completed within 14. - Seed, mulch and appropriate fertilizer should be used to ensure adequate vegetative growth.
-Seed types, rates and timetables should be included in your SWPPP.
-Refer to the Indiana Storm Water Quality Manual for additional guidance and appropriate measures for temporary stabilization during the colder months.
+- Temporary seeding ensures bare areas do not erode and will reduce maintenance needs on sediment control practices. - Temporary stabilization is required on unvegetated areas that are scheduled or likely to be inactive for 15 days. - Seed, mulch and appropriate fertilizer should be used to ensure adequate vegetative growth. - Seed types, rates and timetables should be included in your SWPPP.
+Dormant seeding should be used in colder winter months.